Who or what is behind groups like “Antifa” and “Black Lives Matter”? Why is violence and hatred characteristic of political extremists on BOTH sides.

 10 Finally, be strong in the Lord and in the strength of his might.
 11 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 12 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 13 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.

-We realize that the jihadists are animated by demonic powers.
-So the real war is against spiritual forces.
+Understand, the voices of Antifa, Black Lives Matter, CAIR, and those who foster division and who hate our nation serve demonic powers.
+Even though deceived people are the glove, spiritual beings are the hand in the glove.
+The real war is against spiritual forces.
 Only those who are equipped to wage war spiritually will be victorious.
 The majority of people are clueless.
 Most of them have allied with Satan.
 A few serve the true and only King.
+And they are equipped to stand against the demonic effectively.

 Matthew 7:13–14 (ESV)